In this episode, I speak with medical resident Dr. Tom Peteet, as he shares with us his nontraditional premed path to medical school.

-Tom's Aha! moment when he knew he wanted to be a physician
+When Tom Peteet knew he wanted to be a physician:

 - Learning the word “metastatic” as a young kid

-Going to a Liberal Arts school as his premed
+Going to a liberal arts school as a premed:

-- Getting involved in the Teach for America program, a placement organization to place college grads and intercity schools across the U.S.
+- Getting involved in the Teach for America program, a placement organization to place college grads in intercity schools across the U.S.

 - He was placed in St.Louis and did teaching for 3 years

-- 35 sites that people go to through this program
+- 35 sites that people go to for this program

 - Took premed classes in physiology and anatomy

-- Took his application long due to his teaching job
+- His application taking a long time due to his teaching job

-- Getting recommendations from everybody took a while too
+- Getting letters of recommendation from everybody taking a while too

 His experience in medical school:

-- Seeing the lectures were not as advanced as he thought to be
+- Seeing the lectures were not as advanced as he thought they would be

 - Graduated from high school in Massachusetts; or

-- A toss between psychiatry, family medicine, and internal medicine
+- A toss up between psychiatry, family medicine, and internal medicine

 - Ended up applying in family medicine and internal medicine